 - 6Boot space, seating & practicalityThanks to some clever packaging, there’s no loss of cabin space, even with the hybrid system on board – although boot space is somewhat lacking

-- 7Reliability & safety ratingHonda’s solid reputation and the previous HR-V’s five-star Euro NCAP rating put the hybrid SUV in a good position here
+- 7Reliability & safety ratingHonda’s solid reputation and the HR-V’s four-star Euro NCAP rating put the hybrid SUV in a good position here